johno/gatsby-theme-documentation/readme.md

 - 💻 Syntax highlighting
 - 📰 MDX-based sidebar navigation
 - 🍔 Collapsible menu
-- 🛣 Automatic readme.md to index conversion
+- 🛣 Automatically turns readme.md files into the index of a directory

 ## Installation